 - Overly thirsty.

 If you identify any of these things, you should talk to your vet.
 They could be random occurrences or something serious; either way, it is better to know.
 Being overly cautious when it comes to your pet’s health is OK.
 The consequences of waiting could be extreme and unnecessarily painful for both of you.
 So what if your dog has one of the common illnesses in dogs?

 What do I do When My Dog is Sick?

 Once you have established illness, find your dog a comfortable place to recuperate.
 If the illness is easily transmissible, you may want to quarantine the animal while they are still infectious if you have other animals or small children around.
-Your vet should be able to tell you if this is necessary or not.
+Your vet should be able to tell you whether this is necessary.

 If this is the case, keep your dog in a comfortable room if you can.
 Try not to put them outside; it may take them longer to recover, or they may come down with other illnesses if there is extreme weather or they are exposed to other pathogens.
 Make them as comfortable as possible and make sure they can access clean water.

 As far as feeding your dog, they will probably do best on simple food.
 Refrain from treats and stick to basic kibble.
 You can also feed your dog boiled chicken and rice if you want to make them some food yourself.
 If your dog is vomiting, wait for at least four hours after the last episode to try reintroducing food to them.